-Meet The Rainbow Serpent for Primary School - Reptile Encounters
+Meet The Rainbow Serpent - Primary School | Reptile Encounters

-Meet The Rainbow Serpent for Primary School
+Meet The Rainbow Serpent - Primary School

 Aboriginal people, the traditional custodians of the land we live on in Australia, have cared for this country for over 100,000 years.
 Your class will discover some of the animals that inspired Dreamtime stories, learn about how our traditional custodians live in balance with nature, and the deep respect they hold for the animals they depend upon for survival.
 A truly inspiring experience.